S1lence-z/arduino-stopwatch/README.md

 5. To reset the stopwatch, press the third button (Button3).
 This will set the elapsed time to zero.

-## Known Issues

-Currently, there are no known issues with the FunShield Stopwatch application.
-However, if you encounter any problems or have suggestions for improvement, feel free to create an issue in the "FunShield Stopwatch" repository (provide a link to the repository).

 ## Authors

 - [Jiří Zelena] - Initial implementation